2014-2015 University Catalog

 Leave of Absence: Under unusual circumstances, a student may petition for a leave of absence.
 The student’s Advisory Committee Chairperson and the Chair of the Department must approve the petition.
 If the petition is granted, the registration requirement will be set aside during the period of the leave and will not count towards the requirement that the student complete a master’s degree within a period of five years or within the time specified for the particular program.
 Leaves will be granted only under conditions that require the suspension of all activities associated with the thesis.

-Combined BA/MA Degree: Undergraduate students with majors in English, History, Political Science, Sociology or Spanish may pursue a combined BA/MA program.
+Combined BA/MA Degree: Undergraduate students with majors in English, History, Mathematics, Political Science, Sociology or Spanish may pursue a combined BA/MA program.
 Students with an overall GPA of 3.2 or higher and a field GPA of 3.5 or higher (after completing at least six 3000-4000 level SCH; 9 SCH in Political Science with 3 SCH at the 3000-4000 level) may apply for admission to the Master of Arts program during their junior year.
 Students accepted into the program will begin taking graduate courses during the senior year.
 Students must attain a "B" in their coursework to remain in and continue the combined program.

 Students will need to complete all admission requirements to the program during their junior year.
 This includes: Application to the University for admission to graduate study, submission of an official copy of the student's undergraduate transcript and two letters of recommendation to the Dean of Graduate Studies and Research.
 One letter of recommendation must be from the student's faculty advisor and the other from another faculty member.
 The GRE requirement for the Combined BA/MA will be waived so long as the student maintains continuous registration (fall and spring semesters) through completion of the MA program.
 The GRE waiver applies to the Combined BA/MA only.
 Interruption of progress toward the degree may result in the requirement to reapply to the program and include meeting the GRE requirement.